What is a Stock Halt?

-Example of a Stock Halt
+Examples of a Stock Trading Halt

 1. NASDAQ: DRYS

 In 2016, DryShips Inc., the owner of dry-bulk carriers and offshore vessels, saw a significant price surge.
-The stock was trading in the low single digits in the past few months but saw a price surge of 1,500% over a week.
+The stock was trading in the low single digits in the past few months but saw a price surge of 1,500% over the course of a week.
 The stock closed at $120 per share from its price of $5.10 prior days ago.
 The NASDAQ decided to halt the stock with a T12 code – halted pending additional information from the company.

 2. ASX: SDL

 In 2010, in a tragic accident, six Australian mining executives went missing on a flight in Africa.
 Among those who were reported missing were the company’s CEO and the Chairman.
-Sundance Resources Ltd immediately requested that their stock be halted for trading on the Australian Stock Exchange to make sure that the news was properly circulated to market participants.
+Sundance Resources Ltd immediately requested that their stock be halted from trading on the Australian Stock Exchange to make sure that the news was properly circulated to market participants.